 Can I obtain an early refill of medications from Accredo?

-You can request, and in many cases, obtain what pharmacists call an “emergency refill too soon” order by calling the phone number on your prescription label or call Accredo at (877) 895-9697.
+You can request, and in many cases, obtain what pharmacists call an “emergency refill too soon” order by calling the phone number on your prescription label or calling Accredo at (877) 895-9697.

 Can I use Home Delivery for my medication needs?